CyberHeroRS/writeups/TFC/lumapci/README.md

 We managed to solve this by creating a block of bytes **(64 byte aligned)**, adding our exploit instructions there and then duplicating it.
 What this means is that both blocks would have the same hash, resulting in a 0 after they are xored together and ultimately not affecting the checksum at all.

-Overall what this means is that we can layout our code as VM instruction block, copy of the same instruction block and then our "magic blob".
+Overall what this means, is that we can layout our code as a VM instruction block, a copy of the same instruction block and then our "magic blob".

 ![Blob](./images/blob.png)

 ## VM Exploitation

 Finally we get to the PWN part of this challenge.
 If we check our analysis of `vm_execute`, we can see that we have arbitrary read and arbitrary write from our copy of `LumaState.firmware` bytes on stack.
-This means that we can read and modify the return pointer of `vm_execute` and redirect it to our win function `luma_math_hacks`.
+This means that we can read and modify the return pointer of `vm_execute` and redirect it to the win function `luma_math_hacks`.

 ### Exploit

-We created 2 vm programs
+We created 2 vm programs.

-First shellcode is
+First shellcode is:

 ```
 opc_load r1, r0
 opc_ret
 ```

 we used
-`pciwrite(0x50, 0x100000 + 0x28)` we set register 0 to return pointer offset
+`pciwrite(0x50, 0x100000 + 0x28)` to set `r0` to return pointer offset
-and called pciwrite(0x128, 1); to execute vm.
+and called `pciwrite(0x128, 1)` to execute vm.

-Next we read register1 using pciread(0x58); to get return pointer leak.
+Next, we read `r1` using `pciread(0x58)` to get return pointer leak.

-next vm program is to set return pointer to some ret instruction to allign stack and next rop is to win function
+The next vm program is to set the return pointer to some `ret` instruction to align the stack and the following address for ROP is the win function (`luma_math_hacks`).

 ```
 opc_store r1, r0
 opc_store r3, r2
 opc_ret
 ```

-we just had to store register r1 to our chosen ret instruction and r3 to win function addres generated from leaked function.
+we had to set register `r1` to our chosen `ret` instruction, `r3` to the win function address (generated from the leaked function) and `r0` and `r2` to stack offsets.
-And stack offsets to registers r0 and r2.

 Full code can be found at: [exploit](./exploit/edu-cli.c)

 ```c
 #include <fcntl.h>